soul4rent/AWBW-Map-Checklist/README.md

 - Does the map allow multiple expressions of playstyles?
 (EX: A defensive playstyle vs an "all out attack" playstyle)
 - Are there many choices made throughout the map, most of which are non-obvious?
 - Is the value of each base players play on roughly equal in value?
-- Is there an even number of contested properties across all fronts?
+- Is there an even (not odd) number of contested properties across all fronts?
 - Is there a proper front switching balance between purely open "Deathball" fronts and isolated "Pure damage race" fronts?